qgis/QGIS-Documentation/docs/training_manual/processing/modeler_hydro.rst

    .. figure:: img/modeler_hydro/model_with_threshold.png

    The input that we have just added is not used, so the model hasn't actually changed.
-We have to link that input to the algorithm that uses it, in this case the *Channel network* one.
+We have to link that input to the algorithm that uses it, in this case the :guilabel:`Channel network` one.
 To edit an algorithm that already exists in the modeler, just click on the pen icon on the corresponding box in the canvas.

 #.
 Click on the :guilabel:`Channel network` algorithm and you will see something like this.